salihmarangoz/UbuntuTweaks/InstallProgramsTools.md

 ### Anaconda / Jupyter Notebook

 - Features:
-  - Uses binded folder for the installation so anaconda folder can be moved afterwards and being copied to other computers
+  - Uses binded folder for the installation so anaconda folder can be moved afterwards and being copied to other computers.
+(Personal note: It is really good to be able to use rsync on anaconda folder between different machines)
   - Python (ML/DL) Kernel
   - Octave Kernel
   - C++ Kernel